aosabook/500lines/dagoba/chapter.md

 }
 ```

-Note the use of vertexIndex here.
-Without that index we'd have to go through each vertex in our list one at a time to decide if it matched the ID -- turning a constant time operation into a linear time one, and any O(n) operations that directly rely on it into O(n^2) operations.
+Note the use of `vertexIndex` here.
+Without that index we'd have to go through each vertex in our list one at a time to decide if it matched the ID -- turning a constant time operation into a linear time one, and any $O(n)$ operations that directly rely on it into $O(n^2)$ operations.

 ```javascript
 Dagoba.G.searchVertices = function(filter) {            // find vertices that match obj's key-value pairs